garrettmichaelgeorge/incarnation-choir/README.md

 _Christmas Day_  | 12/25/23 | SEP p.
 28–29 - [rec](https://www.youtube.com/watch?v=YnB1S-q2vuw&list=PLxbhZKZL8q5r6mJrDROL0Cchu9D-C2mKC&index=22&pp=iAQB8AUB)   | AUG p.
 38–39      | SEP p.
 29–30 - [rec](https://www.youtube.com/watch?v=j2XofVJs7Eo&list=PLxbhZKZL8q5r6mJrDROL0Cchu9D-C2mKC&index=23&pp=iAQB8AUB)       |
 _1st Sunday after Christmas_  | 12/31/23 | SEP p.
 32 - [rec](https://vimeo.com/26385170) | AUG p.
 42–43      | SEP p.33 - [rec](https://vimeo.com/26870878)       |

-## The Mass Propers
+## What are we singing?

-In the Western liturgical tradition (of which we as Anglicans take part), the part of the choir is typically to sing the Mass propers.
-The propers are a set of texts, usually Scriptural, that correspond with the Mass of that day.
-They are therefore "proper" to a given day in the Church calendar.
+In the Western liturgical tradition (of which we as Anglicans take part), the part of the choir is to sing the **Mass propers**.

+The propers are a set of sung liturgical texts, each of which correspond with the day in the church calendar and accompany or ornament a liturgical action.

+Each day's propers are typically based in Scripture and often derived from the Psalms.
+They often relate with the texts of the lectionary and display the wonderful interconnectedness of the written Word.

 These are the propers: